 Work-study and student employment

-Work-study awards are a form of financial aid that is available to undergraduate and graduate students with financial need.
-You must complete a Free Application for Federal Student Aid (FAFSA) to be considered for a work-study award.
-Work-study awards are included in your Financial Aid Award Notice.
+Work-study is a form of financial aid that is available to undergraduate and graduate students with financial need.
+You must complete a Free Application for Federal Student Aid (FAFSA) to be considered for work-study.
+Work-study is included in your Financial Aid Offer.

 Note: Work-study is not guaranteed; you must first apply for a position, be offered the position, and accept the position.

 Work-study funds do not disburse to your student account.
 You must obtain a work-study job at the University to receive work-study funds.
 You receive your work-study through your work-study job in the form of a paycheck distributed every two weeks.

 You may be offered work-study if you:

 - Indicated an interest in work-study employment on your FAFSA

 - Qualify for need-based aid, which is determined by your FAFSA results